kiriland/cs350-final/README.md

     mysql -u root -p

+**!!
+IMPORTANT !!** If you need to make changes to **mysqli_connect.php**, for example to adjust the MySQL username or password, make sure to write the command below before editing the file.
+The reason is so that your changes to the file will not break the connection for others when you commit and push your work.

+    git update-index --skip-worktree mysqli_connect.php

 ## Working with git

   **!!
 IMPORTANT !!** To get the latest version of the project write in terminal. **WRITE THIS BEFORE YOU START WORKING ON ANYTHING TO AVOID MERGE PROBLEMS!**